Skip to main content

 Why Doesn’t a T-shirt Quilt Need Interfacing?

 New sewing machine Sept quilt 3 stained glasstechnology has made it possible to sew T-shirt material to non-T-shirt material without problems.
-So even if a quilter is making traditional style T-shirt quilts, they don’t have to use interfacing.
+Even if a quilter is making traditional style T-shirt quilts, they don’t have to use interfacing.

 Modern styles of T-shirt quilts have also eliminated the need to add non-T-shirt materials to a quilt.
 T-shirt quilts can be made entirely from T-shirt material.
 Sewing two pieces of T-shirt material together is very easy.